jlafer/flexsim/README.md

 - Authentication credentials can also be supplied via the command line, overriding any found in the environment.

+NOTE:
+- The deployment script will delete and re-create TaskRouter objects (i.e., Workers, TaskQueues, Workflows).
+As a result, if you have a Studio Flow (or any other app) that references a Workflow -- which it does by SID -- you will need to edit the Workflow field in any SendToFlex widgets, save and re-publish.

 ### agentsim
 `agentsim` is an Express server that handles tasks in a specific Twilio project and TR workspace.